 Of course, many advocates call for the legalization of marijuana for recreational use by adults.
 In addition to the ethical and social justice arguments made by these advocates, there are multiple economic reasons to replace prohibition with a legal, regulated market.
 With approximately 1.5 million adults in Texas using cannabis on a monthly basis, it’s estimated that a legal market for the product could top $2.7 billion annually.
 According to a report recently published by Vicente Sederberg LLP, a national firm specializing in cannabis law and policy, a legal cannabis industry in Texas could create 20,000 to 40,000 jobs, save taxpayers more than $300 million dollars per year, and generate more than $1 billion per budget cycle.

-From all vantage points, it makes good sense to move forward with policies that allow responsible adult use.
+Today, many believe that it makes good sense to move forward with policies that allow responsible adult use.
 With an estimated budget shortfall of $4 billion, even conservative lawmakers have acknowledged that marijuana legalization is on the table for serious discussion.
 While it may be a long shot this year, lawmakers seem to have found common ground on the decriminalization of low-level possession and expanded access to medical cannabis.

 Advocates have high hopes that success at the Capitol this year will bring Texas closer to another multibillion-dollar industry where entrepreneurship and innovation will contribute to a brighter future for our state.